n-r-w/knowledgegraph-mcp/README.md

 2. IF NO RESULTS: search_knowledge(query="...", searchMode="fuzzy", project_id=YOUR_CALCULATED_PROJECT_ID)
 3. IF STILL EMPTY: search_knowledge(query="...", searchMode="fuzzy", fuzzyThreshold=0.1, project_id=YOUR_CALCULATED_PROJECT_ID)
 4. FOR CATEGORIES: Use exactTags=["tag1", "tag2"] instead of text query
+5. FOR MULTIPLE OBJECTS: Use query=["term1", "term2", "term3"] for batch searching with automatic deduplication

 ## ENTITY CREATION RULES
 - CREATE entities for: people, projects, companies, technologies, events, preferences